Twining Silk: Link-weaving the Energetic Body

 Daily input of 'hands language' teaching in the tranquility of Holy Isle

 TaijiQuan (T'aichi Ch'uan) is a precise and delicate art, which when practised correctly develops the soft energetic body.
 The essence of the technique lies in the Twining Silk exercises.
 The taiji body in an ever-changing pattern of connected turnings draws forth from within a resilient strength and an abundance of energy.

 Twining Silk ~ Chansijin ~ takes its name from the movement of the silkworm as it makes silk.
 Chan is the action of twining, something turning around itself.
 Si means silk.
 Jin means refined power.
 Chansijin is the spiralling power that emerges from chansi.

 The containing spaciousness of the Peace Hall allows immersion in LaoJia 'Old Frame', the matrix (mother-form) of the taiji forms in existence today.
 Kinthissa will help as needed participants at all levels.
 Due to the nature of the technique, and especially the way of teaching, people entirely new to the practice can happily learn alongside those more experienced.
-For this hands-on instruction, there is an optimum number for a group; both times on Holy Isle, the course list has filled quickly, so if you are interested for 2014, please make your enquiries early.
+For this hands-on instruction, there is an optimum number for a group; in three previous years on Holy Isle the course list has filled quickly, so if you are interested for 2017, please make your enquiries early.

-Accommodation costs for 5 nights: £235 in a single room, £180 in twin room, or £140 in dorm, payable to Holy Isle on arrival.
+Accommodation costs for 7 nights: £385 single room, £280 per person in a twin, £224 in a dorm, payable to Holy Isle on arrival.
 This includes 3 generously wholesome vegetarian meals mainly with daily produce from the magical gardens.